Bellfalasch/frontend-forum/slides.md

 ### Sigurd Falk (with help from Henrik)

-Today, several apps are generating a Session ID when a user is navigating around on our web portals.
+Several apps generate a Session ID when a user is navigating around on our web portals.

 This makes it hard to track user journeys across our apps and across open and logged in pages.